A few weeks ago I opened a single blog post to comments. I wanted to see if I get the usual comment spam tsunami.

 Got a business-related blog?
 Then listen to your webstats and experience blog power in action.

-I’m always banging on about monitoring webstats.
-But you can’t plan marketing effectively unless you know what works and what nosedives.
+I’ve talked about monitoring webstats before.
+You can’t plan marketing effectively unless you know what works and what nosedives.
 You need to know returns on investment, especially if you’re paying for search engine marketing.

 Webstats are easy to understand and there’s plenty of online advice about interpreting them.
 As far as my business is concerned, blogging seems to be doing what everyone says it does: as long as I provide useful, relevant content it brings in visitors, goodwill and work.
 Here’s the evidence: